Stepwise Goal-Driven Networks for Trajectory Prediction: Experiments

 \subsection{Exploration Study}

 We begin with experiments for design trade-offs and training strategies of our architecture with JAAD and PIE.

-\xhdr{How to implement SGE?} We considered three instantiations of $f_{attn}$ in the SGE module. \textbf{First,} we implement SGE with GRUs (named SGNet-ED-GRU).
+\xhdr{How to implement SGE?} We considered three instantiations of $f_{attn}$ in the SGE module. \textbf{First,} we implement SGE with GRUs (Table~\ref{tab:ablation_sge}, row 9).
 The hidden size is set to 128, since we only need a lightweight module to produce a coarse goal prediction. $h_{t+i}^g$ is defined to be the hidden state at time $t+i$, which is initialized by using the encoder hidden state $h_t^e$ after a linear transformation.
-The GRU input $\mathbf{x}_{t+1}^g$ is initialized with a zero vector and updated using the auto-regressive strategy, and the sequence of the output hidden state at each time step is used as the stepwise goals. \textbf{Second,} we try SGE with a multilayer perceptron (MLP) that takes the encoder hidden states $h_{t}^e$ as input, and directly outputs $\ell_d$ goals of size 128.
-We call this SGNet-ED-MLP. \textbf{Third,} we follow~\cite{yagi2018future} and implement a convolution-deconvolution framework for SGE to predict the stepwise goals, called SGNet-ED-CNN.
+The GRU input $\mathbf{x}_{t+1}^g$ is initialized with a zero vector and updated using the auto-regressive strategy, and the sequence of the output hidden state at each time step is used as the stepwise goals. \textbf{Second,} we try SGE with a multilayer perceptron (MLP) (Table~\ref{tab:ablation_sge}, row 10) that takes the encoder hidden states $h_{t}^e$ as input, and directly outputs $\ell_d$ goals of size 128.
+We call this SGNet-ED-MLP. \textbf{Third,} we follow~\cite{yagi2018future} and implement a convolution-deconvolution framework for SGE to predict the stepwise goals (Table~\ref{tab:ablation_sge}, row 11).

 As shown in Table~\ref{tab:ablation_sge}, all of the above variants achieve the state-of-the-art results, indicating that the SGE module is not sensitive to the choice of $f_{attn}$.
 The results also suggest that using temporal models, such as GRU, as SGE is more effective and robust in future trajectory prediction.
-Since SGNet-ED-GRU achieves the best performance, we use this version in the remaining experiments (named SGNet-ED).
+Thus, we use this version in the remaining experiments (SGNet-ED).

-\xhdr{What if decoder does not receive predicted goals?} To evaluate the importance of using predicted goals in the decoder, we implement a baseline (SGNet-E) without the connection between SGE and the decoder.
-Table~\ref{tab:jaadpie_results} shows that our best model significantly outperforms this baseline, indicating that using predicted goals in the decoder is important for achieving more accurate results.
+\xhdr{What if the decoder or the encoder does not receive predicted goals?} To evaluate the importance of using predicted goals in the decoder and encoder, we implemented two baselines that remove the connection between SGE and the decoder (first row) or the encoder (second row).
+Table~\ref{tab:ablation_sge} demonstrates that our best model (last row) outperforms both baselines significantly, highlighting the importance of incorporating predicted goals in both the decoder and encoder for achieving more accurate results.

-\xhdr{What if encoder does not receive predicted goals?} To evaluate the importance of using predicted goals in the encoder, we remove the connection between SGE and encoder (SGNet-D).
-As shown in Table~\ref{tab:jaadpie_results}, the performance of our best model is also better than this baseline on both datasets.
-These results confirm the importance of using predicted goals in the encoder.